 Before Google killed it, Google Picasa was one of the best digital image management and editing service on the market.
 Not only the service let you organize and manage all your photos but it also allowed users to perform some basic photo editing.
-One of my favorite features of Google Picasa was the ability to organize images based on folders, tags, and more which allowed me to categorize my images and find them quickly whenever I needed to.
-While Google Photos, which came out from Google Picasa offers a ton of similar features, it never felt as intuitive and easy to use as the latter.
+One of my favorite features of Google Picasa was the ability to organize images based on folders, tags, and more which allowed me to categorize my images and find them quickly.
+While Google Photos, which replaced Google Picasa, offers similar features, it never felt as intuitive and easy to use as the latter.
 Thankfully, there are tons of new and old services out there which provide almost all the features that made Google Picasa such a great image management service.
-In this article, we are going to take a look at all those services as we tell you the 7 best Google Picasa alternatives that you should use.
+In this article, we are going to list the 10 best Google Picasa alternatives that you should use in 2020.

 1. Windows Photo Gallery